Why is the Communist Party clamping down on China's biggest stars and fan clubs? – KION546

 By Nectar Gan and Steve George, CNN

-The crackdown came quickly and sweepingly, wiping out some of China’s biggest stars and fans clubs in a matter of days.
+The crackdown came quickly and sweepingly, wiping out some of China’s biggest stars and fan clubs in a matter of days.

 Over the past week, China’s entertainment industry has become the latest to fall into the crosshairs of the ruling Communist Party, following Xi Jinping’s clampdown on political dissent, social activism, ideological liberalism and private businesses.